qinguorui2001/tp/docs/UserGuide.md

 **:information_source: Note:**<br>

-* Assignments with `PENDING` status will be colour coded in orange.
+* Assignments with `PENDING` status will be colour-coded in orange.

-* Assignments with `COMPLETED` status will be colour coded in green.
+* Assignments with `COMPLETED` status will be colour-coded in green.

 * Remember to display the student's assignments using [show](#showing-a-students-assignments-show) before using the done command!